 I’m looking forward to trying it with the Gustard X16, iFi NEO iDSD, and a few others.
 My minor quibbles notwithstanding, the ZEN Stream is an easy product to recommend.
 The $399 price may still seem spendy, but keep in mind that it’s packed with a lot of kit.
 You get a 9V iPower ($49), S/PDIF iPurifier ($199), USB active noise cancellation ($109), Wi-Fi, and Ethernet, all assembled neatly in a solid, attractive case.

 This may be the first device of its kind that I’ve ever powered up that did not require me to spend ten minutes or more installing updates.
 While that was a pleasant surprise, I am curious to know what the update process looks like.
 I assume that the USB-C “System upgrade port” is required, but I’m hoping it is intuitive and straightforward.
 I’m also curious to know if iFi will also support “over-the-air” updates.
 After all, the Zen Stream is a streamer.
 As such, it is connected to the network 24×7.
 Perhaps the USB-C port is a fall-back upgrade option for when over-the-air updates fail.
 Or it may be used when the device is left in Roon-only mode and unable to update itself automatically.
 Time will tell.
 For now, back to listening…

 A number of ZEN Stream owners, myself included, received 9V iPower adapters that were faulty.
 In my case, the 9V supply was outputting between 6.4 and 5.4 volts.
-In these rare cases, iFi Audio will send out a replacement 12V iPower adapter free of charge.
+In these rare cases, reach out to IFi And they will help you out.